mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 real-time traffic (e.g., no unnecessary retransmissions, avoiding head-of-line blocking).

-## What's in Scope for this Specification {#in-scope}
+## What's in Scope for this document {#in-scope}

-This document defines a mapping for RTP and RTCP over QUIC, called RoQ, and describes ways to reduce the amount of RTCP traffic by leveraging state information readily available within a QUIC endpoint.
-This document also describes different options for implementing congestion control and rate adaptation for RoQ.

-This specification focuses on providing a secure encapsulation of RTP and RTCP packets for transmission over QUIC.
+This document focuses on providing a secure encapsulation of RTP and RTCP packets for transmission over QUIC.
 The expected usage is wherever RTP is used to carry media packets, allowing QUIC in place of other transport protocols such as TCP, UDP, SCTP, DTLS, etc. That is, we expect RoQ to be used in contexts in